India tells overseas vaccine buyers it has to prioritise local needs | Health

 India is diverting more supplies from SII to inoculations at home.
 Its other vaccine maker, Bharat Biotech, is struggling to boost output.
 "SII has pledged that, alongside supplying India, it will prioritize the COVAX multilateral solution for equitable distribution," Gavi said.

 COVAX is a global vaccine allocation plan co-led by the World Health Organization and partners including the Gavi alliance.
-India on Friday reported 59,118 new infections, taking its tally to 11.85 million, the world's third largest after the United States and Brazil.
+India on Friday reported 59,118 new infections, taking its tally to 11.85 million.
 The death toll rose by 257 to stand at 160,949.

 Everyone above 45 in India is eligible for vaccination from April 1 and the government is considering including more people after new infections nearly quadrupled this month.
 "The government is already planning to widen the umbrella of COVID-19 vaccine beneficiaries in the near future to cover other sections of our population," Health Minister Harsh Vardhan told a virtual summit organised by the Economic Times newspaper.